Cofred/Header-Authentication/README.md

 6	Content-Type	Pre-Defined	The MIME type of the body of the request e.g. application/json

-You can get your created App list visiting below url after logging to your Cofred website.
+You can get your created App list visiting below url after logging to your CofredPay website.

 https://cofredpay.com/app/merchant/apps